gillett-hernandez/rust-pathtracer/README.md

   * Colors on the film are represented in [CIE XYZ](https://en.wikipedia.org/wiki/CIE_1931_color_space) color space.
 This is then tonemapped to linear RGB space and sRGB space according to the [wikipedia article](https://en.wikipedia.org/wiki/SRGB)
   * Lights can have physically correct spectral power distribution functions, including blackbody distributions and distributions with peaks at certain frequencies
   * Colors are implemented as Spectral Response Functions, under the hood they are bounded spectral power distributions
-  * in general, for lights and for colors, those spectral response functions are implemented as curves, and multiple curve types are supported. see [curves.rs](src/curves.rs) and [math/spectral.rs](src/math/spectral.rs) for more information
+  * in general, for lights and for colors, those spectral response functions are implemented as curves, and multiple curve types are supported. see [curves.rs](src/curves.rs) and [math/spectral.rs](src/math/spectral.rs) for more information.
+See also [rust_cg_math](https://github.com/gillett-hernandez/rust_cg_math)
 * Metals and Dielectrics are wavelength-dependent:
-  * Dielectrics use a curve (struct SPD) to represent their varying index of refraction with respect to wavelength.
+  * Dielectrics use a curve to represent their varying index of refraction with respect to wavelength.
     * This allows for physically correct Dispersion.
 The curve used is typically a curve matching the first two terms of [Cauchy's equation](https://en.wikipedia.org/wiki/Cauchy%27s_equation).
-  * Metals use multiple curves to represent their varying index of refraction and extinction coefficient with respect to wavelength.
+  * Metals use multiple curves to represent their index of refraction and extinction coefficient with respect to wavelength.
     * This allows for physically correct color and reflectance behavior so that Gold, Copper, and other metals can be represented and traced accurately.

 However, there are some concepts that I'm still unfamiliar with or that I'm working on that aren't properly implemented yet. that includes the following:

 * Image reconstruction theory and pixel filtering. this seems to be very important for Light tracing, but less important for normal Path tracing.
 * Real physical units for Radiance and for Camera importance.

-## Installing and running:
+## Installing and running

 Requirements are Rust nightly.